kekoawong/kekoawong/README.md

 My name is **Kekoa Wong**, come learn more about me at [kekoawong.com](https://kekoawong.com/).

 - 📍 Sacramento, California
-- Studying 💻 computer engineering and 📖 philosophy at the 🎓 University of Notre Dame
+- Studying 💻 Computer Engineering and 📖 Philosophy at the 🎓 University of Notre Dame
 - Passionate about 🧠 cognitive science, 💡 entreprenuership, and ⚖️ philosophy
 - Enjoy 🌲 exploring nature, 🏀 playing sports, 🪁 and flying kites on a nice windy day